Shirakabe Warehouses 白壁土蔵群

 Exploring the historic structures

 The warehouses are located in Utsubuki Tamagawa, at the foot of Mt.
 Utsubuki.
 The area once served as the merchants' quarter of the former castle town and is designated as an Important Preservation District for Groups of Historic Buildings.
-The warehouses and other traditional wooden buildings with red-tiled roofing in the area were built in the late Edo period (1603-1867) through the Meiji era (1868-1912).
+The warehouses and other traditional wooden buildings with red-tiled roofing in the area were built between the Edo period (1603–1867) and the beginning of the Showa era (1926–1989).